 Premature birth and labor is a prospective trouble for expectant women affected with Chlamydia.
 Afflicted females may pass the sickness to their children, who may have difficulties with infection in their lungs or eyes, perhaps even pneumonia.

 Meanwhile, fifty percent affected guys don't develop indicators and therefore can transfer the disease on without even recognizing it.
-Those people that do have signs and symptoms usually display burning on urination, and so may confuse this STD with a urinary tract infection.
+Those people that do have signs and symptoms usually display burning during urination, and so may confuse this STD with a urinary tract infection.
 Now and then the infection spreads up in the urethra and bladder to the epididymis, generating pain in the testicular territory, at times fever, and oftentimes sterility.